Richard Witschge: Later years

 In May 1996, Witschge agreed a return to Ajax, who wanted his experience to bolster the team which had begun to break up in the aftermath of their 1995 European Cup win.
 In his second spell he played more than 150 matches, helping the club win two leagues and consecutive domestic cups.
-After falling into dispute with veteran coach Co Adriaanse, who preferred young Rafael van der Vaart in his role, he was loaned to Spanish top-flight side Deportivo Alavés for the 2001–02 season.
+After falling into dispute with veteran coach Co Adriaanse, who preferred the younger Rafael van der Vaart in his role, he was loaned to Spanish top-flight side Alavés for the 2001–02 season.

 After leaving Ajax for a second time in 2003, Witschge had short spells with amateurs ADO '20 in Heemskerk and Oita Trinita in Japan.
-After a failed trial at Rangers, he retired in June 2004 at nearly 35 years of age.
+After a failed trial at Rangers, he retired in June 2004, at nearly 35 years of age.

 Witschge returned to the Amsterdam Arena as a youth coach in 2013.

 International career

 Witschge earned 31 caps for the Netherlands, in which he scored one goal.
 He made his debut on 21 February 1990 in a 0–0 friendly draw against Italy, and was picked for the 1990 FIFA World Cup under manager Leo Beenhakker.

 An injury sustained with Barcelona ruled him out of UEFA Euro 1992 and he did not make another major tournament until Euro 1996, held in England.
 During this time, his place in the national team was taken by his older brother.